Tripling the 99 % mode conversion bandwidth of gratings using a single phase shift

 Grating mode converters, which are periodic perturbations along the waveguide axis, allow high-purity conversion between co-propagating modes in an inherently mode-selective manner.
 Power loss from a grating can be made small by keeping the perturbations small and smooth along $z$, at the expense of having longer length.

 Standard gratings are limited in bandwidth at strong conversion strengths (Equation \ref{eqn:single_gratings}), often falling short of wavelength ranges of interest e.g. bandwidths of EDFA amplifier for fiber communications and gain of ultrafast fiber lasers.
 Increasing grating bandwidth has been extensively researched, for example: (a) The seminal solution of achieving mode conversion at flat parts of difference in propagation constants near a turning point wavelength \cite{ramachandran_bandwidth_2002}, limited to the few critical wavelengths, (b) increasing the coupling constant \cite{zheng_all_2016} at the expense of increased loss, especially for gratings asymmetric to the transverse waveguide profile, (c) sophisticated in-fiber phase plates fabricated with laser irradiation \cite{savolainen_broadband_2014} and offset splicing \cite{jung_compact_2015}, and (d) the method of inter-playing between the phases of consequent gratings and precise gaps interleaving those \cite{chan_analysis_2005}.
 The ease of fabrication, low-loss and wide wavelength tunability of phase-shifted gratings have attracted wide attention including achievement of broadband $>99$ \% mode conversion in bottom-up fabricated polymer waveguide and gratings using an excess of two phase-shifts \cite{wang_ultra-broadband_2017}.
-Recently,the minimal case of a single phase-shift has been explored in optical fibers with dissimilar gratings on the two sides of the phase shift \cite{liu_bandwidth_2020}, which suffer from sub-optimal interplay of phases between the segments.
-We show that a standard grating with a single incorporated phase shift suffices, together with highlighting the criticality of the $\pi$-phase shift at the resonance wavelength.
+Recently,the minimal case of a single phase-shift has been explored in two-mode optical fibers with dissimilar gratings on the two sides of the phase shift \cite{liu_bandwidth_2020}, which suffer from sub-optimal interplay of phases between the segments.
+The use of single-phase shifted gratings to broaden 99 \% core-cladding conversion in a single-mode fiber was numerically simulated and demonstrated with arc-writing \cite{abrishamian_cascade_2015}, showing 3-fold enhancement.
+Application of such compact design for converting between core modes of waveguides has been surprisingly overlooked.

+Our generalized fabrication recipe for any mode pair, which is also independent of wavelength-dependent parameter changes during grating writing, increases 99 \% conversion bandwidth by $>2.9$ times compared to a standard grating.
+Semi-analytical proof is presented, along with numerical evidence of the criticality of the $\pi$-phase shift at the resonance wavelength for a particular example.